TykTechnologies/tykctl/README.md

      ```
    #### tykctl cloud init

-   - It in initializes the cli and set your home region,your default organization and default team and set them to your config file.
+   - It in initializes the cli and set your home region,your default organization , default team and default environment and set them to your config file.
    - You need to login before you run this command.
+   - All commands that require org,team and env flag will use the default set in this step if you do not pass any of them.
    - Usage:

       `tykctl cloud init [flag]`